Updated: Jun 3, 2022

 Walter Balla, a year and a half before his release-Lewiston Tribune

 After that, Bud Balla faded into history.
 A death record from California shows him passing away there on June 5th, 1998 but no additional details could be found.
 The legacy he left was Balla v.
 Idaho.
 For years, IDOC tried to terminate the lawsuit, but the inmates would argue in court that the order was not being followed and the court would force the state to keep making changes.
 At one point, a special master was appointed by the court to monitor the progress of the prison but found that IDOC was lying to the court about several of its changes.
-A public record request on the total cost to taxpayers went unanswered, but hundreds of millions of dollars have been spent to meet the requirements of the Balla order.
+A public record request from IDOC revealed that between 2006 and 2021, $1.6 million was spent on attorney fees in the case.
+This represents just a small percentage of the perhaps 100s of millions of dollars spent on the Balla case.
 Two prisons, the Idaho Maximum Security Institution and Idaho Correctional Institution-Orofino were both built as a direct result of the lawsuit, for a total cost of around $50 million.
 39 years after it was first filed, and after much hard work by IDOC officials, a federal judge ended the lawsuit in June 2020, but many of the changes that Balla brought have become permanent fixtures at the Idaho State Correctional Institution.

 "WE WILL OVERCOME" was graffitied onto the wall of one of the housing units during the 1980 riot.
 A representation of the inmate's will to improve their situation during the 70s and 80s. -IDOC, edited by James Du Toit